コンテンツにスキップ

 Torii, who has been coaching Tae since she was in high school, says:

-I had a connection with Hot Generation, and about 20 years ago I asked Torii to open a branch in Kanagawa, so we established the Kanagawa branch.
+I had a connection with Hot Generation, and about 20 years ago I asked Torii to open a branch in Kanagawa, and so we established the Kanagawa branch.
 Together with our fellow families of children with disabilities, we worked to create a place where children could smile.

 [Salsa Packing Tape]

-Salsa Gum Tape is a rock band formed by musician Kashiwa Tetsu and made up of people with intellectual disabilities.
+Salsa Gum Tape is a rock band formed by musician Tetsu Kashiwa and made up of people with intellectual disabilities.

 It has been 26 years since we started working at welfare facilities in the prefecture.